algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 The main menu is the menu you land on when you launch the game.
 It allows the player to choose to play, to change his controls in the settings.

 #### 2.2 Start
-The game starts and the player can play until he looses all his lives.
+The game starts and the player can play until he loses all his lives.

 #### 2.3 Game over
-If the player looses all his lives, it's game over, then he comes back to the main menu.
+If the player loses all his lives, it's game over, then he comes back to the main menu.

 #### 2.4 "Control" menu as the settings
-The settings is accessible from the main menu, it has to change the player's keybinds as he would like.
+The settings are accessible from the main menu, it must to change the player's key binds as he would like.

 #### 2.5 Credits
 The credits are accessible from the main menu, they serve to credit the people who worked on the project, from close or far.

 #### 2.6 Map
 When the player starts the game, it will take place in a map.
-The whole map deals with all the maze, and it will all displayed on the screen.
+The whole map deals with all the maze, and it will all be displayed on the screen.

 #### 2.7 Pac-Man
 The famous character Pac-Man is the playable one in the game.
 The player who controls him can change his direction, while he's moving, in 4 directions (up, left, right and down), he also can eat dots by just going on them.